SAP/ui5-webcomponents/docs/5-development/3-component.md

 **Important: You should almost never use this setting.**

-Components are usually built so their structure is the same for all themes, with only CSS variables changing.
-This way, the browser automatically updates the styles when CSS variables get new values.
+Components are usually built so that their HTML and CSS are the same for all themes, with only CSS variables changing.
+This way, the browser automatically updates the styles when the CSS variables get new values.

 However, in rare cases, a component must behave differently (not just look differently) based on the theme.
 For example, the `ui5-icon` component shows different versions of the icons based on the theme.
 Use the `themeAware` setting in these exceptional cases to ensure your component is re-rendered on theme change.